citrusapple/OpenAI_Scholar_Application_Answer/README.md

 # OpenAI_Scholar_Application_Answer
 This is a response to a challenge code within the 2018 application for OpenAI's Scholar Program.
 I was among the top 5% of applicants.

+Task/ Prompt given:

+given a function that calls up to 5 usernames (that matches user inputted prefix) in any given database, recall the entire database when you only have access to this function and not the database itself.

 This is my logic for the code

     here's our recursive function, which will iterate through a-z progressively until all possibilities have been checked.